linnarsson-lab/BoneFight/README.md

 You can also transfer any other property of the source dataset in the same way.
-For example, you can transfer genes from a source single-cell dataset to a spatial dataset where they were not measured.
-Just create a label tensor for the 'labels' (i.e. gene expression vectors) you want to transfer, and call `model.transform(labels)`.
+For example, you can transfer genes from a source single-cell dataset to a target spatial dataset where they were not measured.
+Just create a tensor for the 'labels' (i.e. gene expression vectors) you want to transfer, and call `model.transform(labels)`.
 Note that the shape of the labels tensor must match the shape of the source dataset in the first N - 1 dimensions, and the last dimension should be the number of different labels you want